FusionCache/docs/docs/guides/quickstart/quickstart.md

 <br/>

 ## Get Object
-`STORE_RSP` returned the OIDs for cached objects.
-When we know the OID for an object we want, we can use `GET` to retrieve the objejct from cache.
+`STORE_RSP` returned the OIDs for the cached objects.
+When we know the OID for an object, we can use `GET` to retrieve the object from cache.

 We can reduce typing by using the "Duplicate Tab" feature in Postman.
 Click the three dots and click "Duplicate selected tab":

 ![Postman](quickstart_3_duplicatetab.png)

-- In the new tab, select "Body".
-In the following query, you must set the OID in `_oids` to the `Person::_oid` returned in the `STORE_RSP` above.
+- In the new tab, select "Body"
+- In the following query, you must set `_oids` value to the `Person::_oid` returned in the `STORE_RSP` above.

-For this example, we do this:
+For this example, we do:

 ```json
 {